mehulagg/gitlab/doc/user/analytics/merge_request_analytics.md

 ## Visualizations and data

-The following visualizations and data are available, representing all merge requests that were merged in the past 12 months.
+The following visualizations and data are available, representing all merge requests that were merged in the given date range.

 ### Throughput chart